Award for Long and Distinguished Service

 Judie Rew Allen

-We honor Julie Allen as the 2026 Texas Society of Mayflower Descendants Award for Long & Distinguished Service.
+We honor Judie Allen as the 2026 Texas Society of Mayflower Descendants Award for Long & Distinguished Service.

 2025 Texas Mayflower Society Annual Award Recipient